William Contreras Player Props: Brewers vs. Pirates

-After batting .263 with two doubles, a triple, three walks and five RBI in his past 10 games, William Contreras and the Milwaukee Brewers take on the Pittsburgh Pirates (who will hand the ball to Johan Oviedo) at 4:05 PM ET on Saturday.
+The Milwaukee Brewers, including William Contreras (batting .263 in his past 10 games, with two doubles, a triple, three walks and five RBI), take on starter Rich Hill and the Pittsburgh Pirates at PNC Park, Sunday at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Pirates.
+In his last game he had a hitless showing (0-for-4 with an RBI) against the Pirates.

 William Contreras Game Info & Props vs. the Pirates